morgen-peschke/trans-factsheet/README.md

       people may have changed during the study's timeframe**, between 1973 and 2003.
 The same is true for transgender healthcare itself.
 This means that the outcomes of transitioning in 1970 could very well differ from the outcomes of transition in 1990.
         * "_In accordance, the **overall mortality rate was only significantly increased for the group operated before 1989**.
-However, the latter might also be explained by improved health care for transsexual persons during 1990s, along with altered societal attitudes towards persons with different gender expressions._"
+However, the latter might also be explained by improved health care for transsexual persons during \[the\] 1990s, along with altered societal attitudes towards persons with different gender expressions._"
     * Brief on the study's misuse in this video [https://youtu.be/WNjdTNYzWbc?t=1037](https://youtu.be/WNjdTNYzWbc?t=1037) 17 minutes in